Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Discussion

 \subsection{Applicability of the calibrations over $z=2-9$}

 A question that must be addressed is whether a single set of calibrations can truly yield accurate results over the wide redshift range of our sample, spanning $z=2-9$.
-We investigated residuals around the best-fit calibrations as a function of redshift, and did not find any significant trends.
-Figure~\ref{fig:res} shows the residuals in R23 relative to our best-fit calibration for the combined aurora-line sample, displaying an essentially flat distribution.
-This result suggests that these calibrations are equally accurate at $z\sim2$ and $z\sim8$.
-Points in Fig.~\ref{fig:res} are color-coded by O/H. We further find that, within this sample, metallicity is fairly evenly distributed as a function of redshift such that the fit in a particular metallicity range is not dominated by galaxies from the lower or higher end of the redshift range.

-A single set of metallicity calibrations could hold over $z=2-9$ if the typical ionization conditions in H\ii\ regions do not significantly evolve over this redshift interval.
+A single set of metallicity calibrations could hold if the typical ionization conditions in H\ii\ regions do not significantly evolve over this redshift interval.
 Using a sample of 164 star-forming galaxies at $z=2-9$ from CEERS, in \citet{san2023bpt} we recently showed that galaxies at $z=2.7-6.5$ fall on the same excitation sequence as $z=2.0-2.7$ galaxies in the [O\iii]/H$\beta$ vs.\ [N\ii]/H$\alpha$ and [S\ii]/H$\alpha$ ``BPT'' diagrams and the O32 vs.\ R23 diagram.
 This result suggests that, within the constraints offered by the admittedly limited current {\it JWST} spectroscopic samples, ISM ionization conditions do not significantly change between $z\sim2$ and $z\sim6$.
 In contrast, clear evolution in these excitation sequences is present between $z\sim0$ and $z\sim2$, demonstrating distinct ionization conditions that manifest as distinct line ratio vs.\ metallicity sequences as shown in this work.
-More {\it JWST} spectroscopy is ultimately needed to confidently answer whether a single calibration set applies at $z\sim2$ and in the epoch of reionization, requiring tighter constraints on line ratio excitation sequences across this redshift range and more \te\ measurements where the sample could be subdivided into multiple redshift bins.